 Synopsis:

-In 1849, Reverend Budge and his wife Pricilla came to America from England with their three year old son, Henry Junior.
-In 1859 they were living in Lyons Falls, New York, with six children, ranging in age from two to thirteen.
+In 1849, Reverend Henry Budge and his wife Pricilla came to America from England with their three year old son, Henry Junior.
+Ten years later they were living in Lyons Falls, New York, with six children, ranging in age from two to thirteen.
 Though she had help from her eleven-year-old daughter, also named Pricilla, Mrs. Budge appeared to be breaking under the strain of raising six children.
 The children would later testify that their parents were constantly arguing, and Mrs. Budge would berate her husband for coming home late and spending too much time away from the family.

 On December 10, Mrs. Budge wrote a letter to her sister in England and gave it to, Emma Gould, a neighbor girl, to mail.
 Young Pricilla Budge was not sure what was in the letter but had gleaned enough from hearing her mother read it aloud, to know that “it was not right.”
 She went to Emma and asked her for the letter.
-When Emma refused she told her father and he went to talk with Emma.
-Rev. Budge persuaded her to give him the letter and told her “that his troubles had been as they were for eleven years, and that he would not endure it six hours, were it not for his children.”
+When Emma refused to give it to her, Pricilla told her father and he went to talk with Emma.
+Rev. Budge persuaded her to give him the letter and told Emma “that his troubles had been as they were for eleven years, and that he would not endure it six hours, were it not for his children.”

 The next morning Mrs. Budge was found in her bedroom with her throat slashed.
 Mr. Budge never went into the bedroom himself but relied on the neighbors to describe the scene.
 He said it must be suicide and told them to look for the weapon.
 They found a straight razor lying near her hand.